Who we are

 Jonathan P. Velotta, PhD, Assistant Professor and Principal Investigator

 Jon got his PhD from the University of Connecticut with Eric Schultz.
-He was an NIH postdoctoral fellow with Zac Cheviron at the University of Montana, before he arrived at DU in September 2020.
+He was an NIH postdoctoral fellow with Zac Cheviron at the University of Montana before he arrived at DU in September 2020.

-Peter Nimlos, Phd Student
+Peter Nimlos, PhD Candidate

-Lacey Conrad, PhD Student
+Lacey Conrad, PhD Candidate

-Emma Glenn, Laboratory Technician
+Madison Tatro, Laboratory Technician

 Undergraduate researchers